mo10/Curie-bluetooth-HID-library/README.md

-# Arduino101-bluetooth-keyboard-library
+# Arduino101-bluetooth-HID-library
-A library turn Curie Core boards(Arduino/Genuino 101) into a Bluetooth Keyboard.
+A library turn Curie Core boards(Arduino/Genuino 101) into a Bluetooth Keyboard/Mouse.